 The 'Parent's Guide to the Early Years Foundation Stage Framework' tells you everything you need to know about Early Years.
 You can find a copy below.
 Although this document was written in line with the old Early Years Framework, we feel that it is a useful tool for parents.
 If you have any questions, please don't hesitate to ask our teacher.

 Below you can find our Early Years handbook which will explain what Early Years looks like here at Bickershaw Church of England Primary School.

 This document provides additional guidance about your child's development and gives some examples of what you can expect and when from your child.

 At Bickershaw Church of England Primary School, we understand the importance of Early Reading and are passionate about giving children time to develop and apply their phonic knowledge.

 We use the Government Guidance 'Letters and Sounds' as a guide for our Phonic teaching, in relation to the order of which we teach the grapheme/ phoneme correspondences.

 Please refer to our school Phonics page to support your child's Phonic skills in the Early Years, there are lots of fun activities to help.

 Preparing your child for school

-The reception baseline assessment is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school.
-The assessment will form the start of a new measure of how schools are helping their pupils to progress between reception and year 6.
+The Reception baseline assessment is a short and simple check of a child’s early literacy, communication, language and maths skills when they begin school.
+The assessment will form the start of a new measure of how schools are helping their pupils to progress between Reception and Year 6.
 Many schools already do a similar check so the teacher can understand the needs of their pupils when they arrive at school, this helps to achieve a holistic view of the child and how best to support their learning.
-From September 2020, the assessment will be carried out in all state funded primary schools in England.
-The assessment can take place at any point in the first six weeks of a child starting reception.
+From September 2021, the assessment will be carried out in all state funded primary schools in England.
+The assessment can take place at any point within the first six weeks of a child starting in Reception.